Skip to content

 <?xml version="1.0" encoding="utf-16"?>

-<retrieveVaultRequestMessage xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns="https://www.neuronesb.com/CertainSafe/RetrieveVault">
+<retrieveVaultRequestMessage xmlns:xsi="https://www.w3.org/2001/XMLSchema-instance" xmlns="https://www.neuronesb.com/CertainSafe/RetrieveVault">

 <header xmlns="https://www.neuronesb.com/CertainSafe/Header">